Did you know?

 5. Implement a Risk Management Strategy

-The risk management strategy must outline the steps that need to be taken for managing major risks with minimal probability of failure.
-The plan must include a combination of strategies that focus on ways to avoid risk, if risk occurs then to modify activities and minimize the impact of potential harm and stay prepared for the consequences.
+The risk management strategy must outline the steps that need to be taken to manage major risks with minimal probability of failure.
+The plan must include a combination of strategies that focus on ways to avoid risk, if the risk occurs then modify activities to minimize the impact of potential harm and stay prepared for the consequences.
 Key stakeholders, employees and volunteers should be trained and educated on risk management activities to meet responsibilities efficiently.

 6. Review and Revise for Sustainable Success